hacieda/dog.htb/README.md

 wget -r --no-parent http://dog.htb/.git/
 ```

-I recommend using dirsearch to download the .git; it's more comfortable
+I recommend using dirsearch to download the `.git`; it's more comfortable

 I found out about this tool later, after I had solved all the flags